 4.2 Does a Current-Carrying Wire Get Hot?

-The heating effect of electric current (Joule Law) comes into force when electric current that flows in a conductor produces heat.
+The heating effect of electric current (Joule Law) comes into force when an electric current that flows in a conductor produces heat.
 Heat generated is a function of current, resistance and time.
-Examples of applications to this principle are electric heaters, toasters and fuses.
+Examples of applications of this principle are electric heaters, toasters and fuses.

 4.3 How Does a Battery Generate Electricity?